hayder89/Improved-Dijkstra-Algorithm-for-Obstacle-Free-Evacuation-Path-Planning-in-ROS-During-Fire-Scenarios/README.md

 # Robot
 # 📍 Obstacle-Free Path Planning in ROS using Dijkstra Algorithm

 This ROS package implements a basic obstacle-free path planner using the **Dijkstra algorithm**, assuming a clean, known environment with no sensors involved.
-The planning logic is influenced by the **ratio of map length to width**, which determines path cost heuristics and movement preferences.
+The planning logic is influenced by the **ratio of the length to width**, which determines path cost heuristics and movement preferences.

 ---

 ## ✅ Features

-- Obstacle-free path planning
+- Obstacle-awareness path planning
 - Purely geometric map-based navigation
 - Adjustable planning area (length & width)
 - Path optimization based on L/W ratio